saikrn112/workout_tracker/README.md

 ## Development

 The current implementation uses Google Sheets as a live database.
-See `DESIGN_PROPOSAL.md` for planned SQLite + background sync architecture improvements.
+See `DESIGN_PROPOSAL.md` for planned SQLite + background sync architecture improvements.# Trigger redeployment for environment variables